meieda/architecture-center/docs/microservices/logging-monitoring.md

 ## Technology options

 **Application Insights** is a managed service in Azure that ingests and stores telemetry data, and provides tools for analyzing and searching the data.
 To use Application Insights, you install an instrumentation package in your application.
-This packages monitors the app and sends telemetry data to the Application Insights service.
+This package monitors the app and sends telemetry data to the Application Insights service.
 It can also pull telemetry data from the host environment.
 Application Insights provides built-in correlation and dependency tracking.
 It lets you track system metrics, application metrics, and Azure service metrics, all in one place.

 Be aware that Application Insights throttles if the data rate exceeds a maximum limit; for details, see [Application Insights limits](/azure/azure-subscription-service-limits#application-insights-limits).
 A single operation may generate several telemetry events, so if your application expects a high volume traffic, it is likely to get throttled.
 To mitigate this problem, you can perform sampling to reduce the telemetry traffic.
 The tradeoff is that your metrics will be less precise.
 For more information, see [Sampling in Application Insights](/azure/application-insights/app-insights-sampling).
 You can also reduce the data volume by pre-aggregating metrics &mdash; that is, calculating statistical values such as average and standard deviation, and sending those values instead of the raw telemetry.
 The following blog post describes an approach to using Application Insights at scale: [Azure Monitoring and Analytics at Scale](https://blogs.msdn.microsoft.com/azurecat/2017/05/11/azure-monitoring-and-analytics-at-scale/).